 This isn’t a key reason why your dog shouldn’t be eating a piece of cake.
 Dairy or not, this dessert is not healthy for them.
 It will cause a dog to gain weight and become sluggish over time.

 Cheesecake, pound cake, cupcakes, pastry, red velvet or even your run-of-the-mill birthday cake are all poor choices.
 There’s no way around it.

 Perhaps you can pick and choose what parts of your cake to give to your pet dog.
 Fresh strawberries, a popular topping, would be a good example of this.
 Small portions are healthy for hounds.

 Most fruits, sitting atop a sweet and tasty cake, are going to be the most beneficial and safest part of this otherwise misguided intention.
 That’s our take on cake!

 Conclusion on Cake

-Do not share cake with your pet dog, at least not on a regular basis.
-Allowing a dog to eat cake leftovers is sort of irresponsible and certainly unhealthy.
+Do not share cake with your dog, at least not on a regular basis.
+Cake leftovers are sort of irresponsible and certainly unhealthy.
 It’s even worse if the cake contains chocolate or certain nuts.
 This dessert is just not right for your dog.
 More cake for you!